 No, Belize does not have a totalization agreement with the US.
 A totalization agreement helps protect you from paying double Social Security contributions — in this case, contributing to both US and Belize Social Security funds.
 Since a totalization agreement doesn’t exist, US expats in Belize are on the hook to pay into both countries’ Social Security funds.

 As a US expat in Belize, it’s important to note that the tax year follows the same schedule as the US (January 1 – December 31).
-To avoid penalties and other consequences, be sure to file your income taxes must be filed by March 31 of the subsequent tax year.
+To avoid penalties and other consequences, be sure to file your income taxes by March 31 of the subsequent tax year.
 Stay informed and up to date on your tax obligations to ensure compliance.